jlacasa/jlacasa.github.io/_pages/about.md

 ---

 I am Josefina, currently PhD candidate at K-State.
-I work at the intersection between statistics and crop physiology.
-In this webpage you will find news about my research and teaching experiences!
+Overall, I work at the intersection between statistics and crop physiology, and work to improve the quantitative methods in agronomy.
+Here you will find news about my research and teaching experiences.
+Stay tuned!